-We talked to our FastForward Career Coaches, who talk to students every day that have a criminal background, to find out what considerations students should take when it comes time to finding career training that’s right for them.
+We talked to our FastForward Career Coaches, who work with justice-impacted individuals every day, to find out what considerations they should take when it comes time to finding career training that’s right for them.

 Length of time and severity